theporpoise/42cliffnotes/makemagic.md

 ## So why do I need a Makefile?

-You might find glory in typing your compiler, flags includes framesworks and whatnots.
+You might find glory in typing your compiler, flags includes frameworks and whatnots.

 This would be fine if you were a [scribe](https://en.wikipedia.org/wiki/Scribe). not a [wizard](https://en.wikipedia.org/wiki/Magician_(fantasy)).

-You, being a wizard, can preform this magical ritual:
+You, being a wizard, can perform this magical ritual:

 ```BASH
 mkdir magic_circle